abemedia/abemedia.github.io/services/web-design.md

     title: Our Services
     class: grey
 ---
-ABE Media specialise in websites designed with the consumer in mind, creating a balance between creativity and functionality to deliver a unique user experience.
+<p class="lead">ABE Media specialise in websites designed with the consumer in mind, creating a balance between creativity and functionality to deliver a unique user experience.</p>

 Our way of thinking has been changed by the internet and effective website design has become an integral part of sustainability in modern business which is why all our websites are designed and developed in-house, boasting eye catching designs to make your business stand out from your competitors and turn visitors into returning customers.